Chapter 23 : A New Start

 I kept glancing up at Sirius standing there with Mary Macdonald and Persephone Winchester.
 One of these times, unfortunately, I looked back at the group in front of me only to find Remus watching me.
 He raised his eyebrows, and I could feel my cheeks getting red as I looked away.
 I wished Remus wasn’t so observant.
-What if he thought we came to visit only because Mandy and I both had a crush on Sirius?
+What if he thought we came to visit only because I had a crush on Sirius?
 This was of course wildly false, but I didn’t want him thinking it.
 I made a conscious effort to not look in that direction again.

 This was an ill-fated goal, because Sirius soon came to join us.
 He walked over behind the sofa where I was sitting, and leapt over the back of the sofa into the empty seat next to me.
 I watched the curve of his mouth as he smiled, before reminding myself not to stare at his lips.
 And I had never really noticed before how lovely his grey eyes were.

 What had happened to me?
 Soppy thoughts like this had no place in my mind – I was not the sort of person to spend all day thinking about dreamy eyes.
 (Except for Luke, I guess.
 But really, where had that gotten me?)
 This was not good.

 I was now past the point where I could deny I had feelings for Sirius, but I knew the best thing to do would be to keep on as usual and hopefully get over him.
 I had no idea whether he even liked me or just enjoyed flirting with me – but I imagined that if I acted upon my feelings, I would just get my heart broken.
-Our friendship was too important for me to lose, so I would try to just keep it cool.
+Our friendship was too important for me to risk losing it, so I would try to just keep it cool.